Children Cope Well With Surgery When Prepped in Advance!

 - If you have any fears or anxieties about the procedure, discuss them with your child's doctor away from your child and before the day of the procedure.

-- Current visitor restrictions only allow one parent or legal guardian per patient.
+- Current visitor restrictions only allow two parents or legal guardian per patient.
 No siblings allowed.

 Day of Surgery